Shaheer04/RealOne/README.md

 # Introduction
-A chromium-based extension, created to optimize online buying experience.
+A AI chromium-based extension, created to optimize online buying experience.
 Product reviews can be a lot to read and getting a sense of the product quality and authenticity can be challenging.
 This extension summarizes image reviews and text reviews and gives them a score of how much the delivered product matches the product shown by the seller.
-Gemini is used as the base model for analysis of text and images.
+Gemini is used in this extension as the base model for the analysis of text and images.

 # Install Node Packages: